claws/aioprometheus/docs/user/index.rst

 ----------

 A number of different decorators are provided to help simplify the process of instrumenting your code.
-As the ``aioprometheus`` library is targeting use in long running ``asyncio`` based applications, the decorators return a coroutine object.
-However, the wrapped function does not have to be a coroutine.
+The decorators return a regular function if the wrapped function is a regular function or an awaitable if the wrapped function is a coroutine function.

 The example below demonstrates how the ``@timer`` decorator can be used to time how long it takes to run a function.